metaparticle-io/package/tutorials/java/tutorial.md

 }
 ```

-After you compile and run this, you can see that there are four replicas running behind a
+After you compile and run this, you can see that there are four pod replicas running behind a
-Kubernetes Service Load balancer:
+Kubernetes ClusterIP service:

 ```sh
 $ kubectl get pods